X

 | 10–30 | Max.
 500 mg every 12 hours |

-The effectiveness of antibiotic treatment depends not only on choosing the right active substance but also on taking it correctly.
-These five rules determine whether amoxicillin really works — and whether you avoid contributing to resistance.
-Use brite's medication dose reminder to ensure you never miss a dose.
+The effectiveness of antibiotic therapy depends not only on the right substance but also on correct use.
+These five rules decide whether amoxicillin really works – and whether you avoid resistance.
+Use the medication dose reminder from brite so you do not miss a dose.

-Amoxicillin is generally well tolerated — but not without side effects.
-The most common side effects involve the gastrointestinal tract and the skin.
-Crucially: not every rash under amoxicillin is an allergy — this distinction can make the difference between a correct diagnosis and a lifelong misdiagnosis.
+Amoxicillin is well tolerated – but not free of side effects.
+The most common side effects affect the gastrointestinal tract and the skin.
+Particularly important: not every rash on amoxicillin is an allergy – this distinction can determine a lifelong misdiagnosis.

 |---|---|---|

-The most important takeaway: a skin rash under amoxicillin is common — but usually harmless.
-A late, patchy rash from day 5 onwards is almost never a true allergy.
-Anyone unaware of this distinction risks a lifelong misdiagnosis with far-reaching consequences for future treatments.
+The most important takeaway from the table: a skin rash on amoxicillin is common – but usually harmless.
+A late, blotchy rash from day 5 is almost never a true allergy.
+Anyone who does not know this distinction risks a lifelong misdiagnosis with far-reaching consequences for future therapies.

-Few topics in antibiotic therapy are as misunderstood as penicillin allergy.
-The clinical reality is clear: the vast majority of documented allergies are not true allergies — with significant consequences for those affected.
+Hardly any other topic in antibiotic therapy is as misunderstood as penicillin allergy.
+The clinical reality is clear: the vast majority of documented allergies are not true allergies – with considerable consequences for those affected.

 The problem has real consequences: patients with a "penicillin allergy" instead receive broad-spectrum antibiotics (fluoroquinolones, cephalosporins) that have more side effects and promote resistance.
-Anyone who is uncertain should arrange allergy testing — in many cases, the penicillin allergy label can then be removed.
-Use brite's interaction check to review your medications.
+Anyone who is unsure should have allergy testing carried out – in many cases the penicillin allergy can then be "de-labelled".
+Use the interaction check from brite to review your medications.

 |---|---|---|---|